Secure your scholarship offer in just 2-3 days through December 17! Get started.

 The signing event included presentations on UM6P’s programs, a campus tour, and engaging discussions with students and faculty.
 Both institutions also pledged to explore future opportunities for broader cooperation in teaching, research, and professional development.

-The Josef Korbel School of International Studies is now partnering with the William D. Clarke, Sr. Diplomatic Security Fellowship (Clark DS) to complete graduate degrees at Korbel.
+The Josef Korbel School of Global and Public Affairs is now partnering with the William D. Clarke, Sr. Diplomatic Security Fellowship (Clark DS) to complete graduate degrees at Korbel.
 The Clarke DS Fellowship, funded by the US Department of State and administered by The Washington Center for Internships and Academic Seminars (TWC), aims to recruit underrepresented minorities and women into the Diplomatic Security Service (DSS).
 Clarke DS Fellows receive two years of funding to pursue graduate degrees that enable careers with the DSS.
 The Korbel School joins the Department of State by offering additional benefits to Clarke DS fellows:

 “The Korbel School has a long history of connecting our students with careers in government agencies like the US Department of State.
 I am thrilled to join them in diversifying government work with the Clarke DS Fellowship.
 The Korbel School has always worked hard to remove barriers for talented leaders and scholars to pursue careers in International Affairs.” – Dean Fritz Mayer